British bulldog (game): Name and regular use

 In December 1942, Burnley Express in Lancashire reported a modified form of the game, incorporating rules of rugby football.
 More details appeared in 1949, when the rule of lifting a person was gradually displaced in favour of football tackling.

 Although the game has already been known in the United States under different names, and possibly originated there from earlier decades, the name 'British Bulldog' was adopted by the Boy Scouts of America, likely during the turmoil of World War II.
 At the time, the national emblem of British Bulldog not only represented the economic and political strength of the British Empire but has also been applied to Winston Churchill, characterizing a person of sheer will and fortitude and a staunch antagonist against the Nazi regime.

 Apart from that, extensive game descriptions in connection with the name 'British Bulldog' did not appear in scientific treatises and periodical literature until the 1940s (e.g. in January 1941 in a dissertation by athlete Winston Alexander McCatty in the Canadian journal The School, Secondary Edition, published by the Ontario College of Education, University of Toronto, and in June 1944 in Boys' Life magazine in an article by William "Bill" Hillcourt, Boy Scouts of America).

 In the U.S., the game spread slowly.
 While Scout troops in Tulsa, Oklahoma or Bluffton, Ohio were still playing their own school ground game of 'Black Man', Boy Scouts in Paterson, New Jersey had been practicing British Bulldog since the second half of the 1940s.
-The Daily Republican newspaper (Monongahela, Pennsylvania), published in May 13, 1949, proclaims that "a new game entitled British Bulldog was introduced to the Scouts".
+The Daily Republican newspaper (Monongahela, Pennsylvania), published on 13 May 1949, proclaims that "a new game entitled British Bulldog was introduced to the Scouts".

-Basic game description
+Basic description

 Most commonly one or two players – though this number may be higher in large spaces – are selected to be the "bulldogs".
 The bulldogs stand in the middle of the playing field.
 All remaining players stand at one end of the area (home).
 The aim of the game is to run from one end of the playing field to the other, without being caught by the bulldogs.
 When the players are caught, they become bulldogs themselves.
 The last player is the winner and starts the next game as bulldog.